tweag/python-monorepo-example/content/blog/2022-04-11-existential-optics.md

   => p a a -> p s s
 ```

-In these terms, a `Lens` is a way to lift a value of type `p a a` to a value of type `p s s` for any [`Strong`](https://hackage.haskell.org/package/profunctors-5.6.2/docs/Data-Profunctor.html#t:Strong) profunctor `p`.
+In these terms, a `Lens` is a way to lift a value of type `p a a` to a value of type `p s s` for any [`Strong`](https://hackage.haskell.org/package/profunctors-5.6.2/docs/Data-Profunctor.html#t:Strong) profunctor `p` (i.e. a profunctor which respects the structure given by `(,)`).

-I would argue that this encoding is even less immediate to understand than Van Laarhoven's one, but, it turns out, it is even easier to compose!
+I would argue that this encoding is even less immediate to understand than Van Laarhoven's one.
-Since we are still dealing with simple functions, we are still able to compose optics just with function composition.
+On the other hand, since we are still dealing with simple functions, we are still able to compose optics just with function composition.

 It also becomes extremely easy to generalize this encoding to other types of optics.
 The type of optic is determined by the constraint we have on the `p` type variable.
-In the case of `Lens`, we have `Strong`, but if we use just `Profunctor`, we get [`Iso`s](https://hackage.haskell.org/package/profunctor-optics-0.0.2/docs/Data-Profunctor-Optic-Iso.html#t:Iso); if we use `Choice`, we get [`Prism`s](https://hackage.haskell.org/package/profunctor-optics-0.0.2/docs/Data-Profunctor-Optic-Prism.html#t:Prism).
+In the case of `Lens`, we have `Strong`, but if we use just `Profunctor`, we get [`Iso`s](https://hackage.haskell.org/package/profunctor-optics-0.0.2/docs/Data-Profunctor-Optic-Iso.html#t:Iso), another type of optic which describes isomorphisms.
+If we use [`Choice`](https://hackage.haskell.org/package/profunctors-5.6.2/docs/Data-Profunctor.html#t:Choice), a typeclass which imposes a profunctor to respect the structure given by `Either`, we get [`Prism`s](https://hackage.haskell.org/package/profunctor-optics-0.0.2/docs/Data-Profunctor-Optic-Prism.html#t:Prism).

 Now when we want to compose two optics of a different type, we just need to collect all the relevant constraints.
 For example, if we compose a `Lens`, which is constrained by `Strong p`, with a `Prism`, which is constrained by `Choice p`, we will get an optic constrained by `(Strong p, Choice p)`.